The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: Introduction

 \subsection{Structure of the paper}

 The organization of this work is as follows.
-Section 2 focus on introducing the main mathematical concepts that will be used through the paper as well as presenting some basic results.
-In the last part of this section we discuss a set-up for the existence and uniqueness of fractional SDDEs along with some moment estimates.
-In Section 3 we introduce the Euler-Maruyame scheme associated to (\ref{SDDE-1}) and present our main limit theorems for the error process.
+Section 2 focus on introducing the main mathematical concepts and some basic results that will be used through the paper.
+We also present some aspects of Malliavin calculus due to its relevance in our proofs.
+In Section 3 we introduce the Euler-Maruyama scheme associated to (\ref{SDDE-1}) and present our main results for the error process.
 For the sake of exposition, we postpone all our proofs to the end of the paper, that is, to Section 4.